Windows / External

 • Do not run repeated full formats that stress a drive with bad sectors.

-• Recover to a separate disk, not the drive you are trying to format.
+• Recover to a separate disk, not the drive you're trying to format.

 • Bad sectors that prevent the format from writing file-system structures.